 A: Firstly, breathe.
 You are doing better than you think!
 Class information (changes in assignment dates, exam coverage, notification of new files, answers to frequently asked questions) will be posted on the front page of the class Canvas page under Announcements or on the discussion board.
+Follow the instructions in the CANVAS guide to change your settings to receive course notifications as they are posted.
 I will post there at least once a week with a general weekly greeting and overview of activities for that week before noon on Monday, along with handouts or practice problems that I think may be helpful throughout the week, where applicable.
 Make sure to keep up with your syllabus and read the text assignments.
 Lecture and discussion sessions will make a world more sense after having done the reading.